halloweeks/aes-ecb-in-c/README.md

 ## Acknowledgments

-- AES block size is 16 bytes, meaning the maximum data size for a single block of encryption or decryption is 16 bytes (128 bits).
+- AES fixed block size is 16 bytes,  the maximum data size for a single block of encryption or decryption is 16 bytes (128 bits).
 - To encrypt or decrypt data larger than 16 bytes, you should divide it into 16-byte blocks and process each block independently.

 ## License